 Accident At Work Claims Types

-We deal with a wide range workplace injury claims, some of which are listed on thi s page.
-However, this list is not comprehensive and there may be other types of incident that you may be eligible for compensation for.
+We deal with a wide range workplace injury claims, some of which are listed on this page.
+This list is not comprehensive and there may be other types of incident that you may be eligible for compensation for.
 Please do not hesitate to contact us if you have experienced another type of injury or been involved in some other type of incident.